restpose/restpose/docs/urls.rst

 This may be done using a :http:method:`GET` request, but will usually be done with a :http:method:`POST` request, since not all software supports sending a body as part of a `GET` request.

+.. http:get:: /coll/(collection_name)/search
+.. http:post:: /coll/(collection_name)/search

+   Search for documents in a collection, across all document types.

+   The search is sent as a JSON structure in the request body: see the :ref:`searches` section for details on the search structure.

+   :param collection_name: The name of the collection.
+May not contain
+          ``:/\.,`` or tab characters.

+   :statuscode 200: Returns the result of running the search, as a JSON
+	       structure.
+See the :ref:`search_results` section for details on the search result structure.

+   :statuscode 404: If the collection is not found.

 .. http:get:: /coll/(collection_name)/type/(type)/search
 .. http:post:: /coll/(collection_name)/type/(type)/search